NSLS-II-BMM/BeamlineManual/docs/before.rst

 Some experimental tools are available from `the NSLS-II Research Equipment Pool
 <https://public.bnl.gov/sites/rep/SitePages/Home.aspx>`__.
 If you
-wish to use any items from the equipment pool, contact `Bruce Ravel
-<mailto:bravel@bnl.gov>`__ well ahead of your experiment.
+wish to use any items from the equipment pool, contact Bruce Ravel (bravel@bnl.gov) well ahead of your experiment.

-If you wish to use a potentiostat in lab 4L-L09 to pre-condition battery or other electrochemical samples, contact `Bruce
-<mailto:bravel@bnl.gov>`__ to have a potentiostat from the equipment
-pool reserved for you.
+If you wish to use a potentiostat in lab 4L-L09 to pre-condition battery or other electrochemical samples, contact Bruce (bravel@bnl.gov) to have a potentiostat from the equipment pool reserved for you.